Designer Alena Capra talks about current trends in the industry

 What are your plans for the future?

-I am looking forward to continuing to grow my design firm, and take on a variety of different and exciting projects.
+I am looking forward to continuing to grow my design firm and take on a variety of different and exciting projects.
 I’m also very much looking forward to attending Coverings 2018 in Atlanta in May (8-11).
-As for other future plans, I hope to travel more this year, so I can continue to be inspired in my designs.
+As for other future plans, I hope to travel more this year, so I can continue to be inspired by my designs.
 It is also a dream to one day, create my own product line, so I’m going to continue to work hard at my craft, and hope that one day that can be a reality!